timonla/timonla.github.io/_includes/about.md

 In April 2019 my brother and I launched the MVP to our latest side project.
 We are developing a browser extension for [99Damage](https://csgo.99damage.de/de/start) which is the biggest german platform for Counter Strike leagues.
-Driven by our own frustation with their website we decided to automate site requests to improve the user experience.
+Driven by our own frustration with their website we decided to automate site requests to improve the user experience.
 Trying to disturb the user as little as possible we are integrating additional information such as team statistics directly on the website.
 Since our first release we have already implemented a number of features that are saving our growing user base hours upon hours.
 In spring 2020 the daily user numbers peeked at more than <b>2300 users</b>.